-- Shallot or red onion – A shallot is a type of onion that has a sweet and mild flavor, with a hint of garlic.
-You can use any onion for this recipe, but a shallot or red onions will taste best.
+- Shallot or red onion - A shallot is a type of onion that has a sweet and mild flavor, with a hint of garlic.
+You can use any onion for this recipe, but a shallot or red onion will taste best.

 - Fresno Chili - This is an optional ingredient, but I love the subtle smokiness and slight kick of heat it adds to the chimichurri.

 - Red Wine Vinegar - The vinegar adds the perfect tang and brightness to the sauce.